Vermont Center for the Deaf and Hard of Hearing: Mission and philosophy

 The Center for Audiological Services was established in 1971 at the Austine Hearing Center.
-The Center's goal was to provide quality, affordable audiological services to the general community in southeastern Vermont and to students at the Austine School for the Deaf.
+The center's goal was to provide quality, affordable audiological services to the general community in southeastern Vermont and to students at the Austine School for the Deaf.

 The Vermont Interpreter Referral Service (VIRS) provided statewide interpreter referral services for ASL/spoken English/oral interpreting assignments in medical, legal, mental health, employment, educational, civil and recreational settings.

 The Vermont Parent Infant Program (VTPIP) was a statewide program focusing on the services and support of families of children, from birth to age three, with a diagnosed hearing loss or for whom hearing is an area of concern.
 This program was offered at no cost to all Vermont families.

-Mental Health Services were provided statewide by masters and doctoral level clinical staff who are fluent in ASL and had expertise in working with persons who are Deaf and Hard of Hearing.
+Mental Health Services were provided statewide by masters and doctoral level clinical staff who are fluent in ASL and have expertise in working with persons who are Deaf and Hard of Hearing.

 Adult Services, also known as Access, was a community-based employment program for the Deaf and Hard of Hearing.
 Access services included supported employment, case management, service coordination, community outreach, independent living skills instruction and vocational assessment.

 Deaf Victims Advocacy Services (DVAS) was a program that serves victims of domestic and sexual violence who are Deaf or Hard of Hearing.
 DVAS also provides training on working with Deaf consumers to involved agencies, including police departments, court personnel and shelter staff.

 Vermont Telecommunications Equipment Distribution Program (VT EDP) provided telecommunications equipment for qualified Vermont individuals with a communication impairment or disability.

 Austine-Green Mountain Lion's Summer Camp served children from ages two to eighteen.
 It provided an opportunity for Deaf and Hard of Hearing children and their siblings to experience the pleasure of summer camp.
 Each day was filled with educational opportunities using adventure activities, outdoor education models and environmental studies.
 Educational support such as tutoring or other services specified in each child's individual education plan was also provided.

 All VCDHH academic and residential programs were approved and licensed by the Vermont State Department of Education or by another department of the state government.

 Location and community

 VCDHH was headquartered on the rural, 175 acre Austine School campus overlooking the Connecticut River Valley.
-Holton Hall, the school's first building, housed the Center's administrative office and audiological services and is the focal center of the campus.
+Holton Hall, the school's first building, housed the center's administrative office and audiological services and is the focal center of the campus.
 On the hillside below Holton Hall was the school proper and soccer fields.
 Athletic fields, hiking trails, a swimming pool, and a ropes course were on the hillside above Holton Hall.
 The President's house was in the forest not far off.